How much does business insurance cost?

 How much does general liability cost?

-On average, small business owners with between 1–10 employees typically pay between $400 and $650 per year.
+On average, small business owners with between 1–10 employees typically pay between $400 and $650 per year for a general liability policy.
+That comes to around $33 to $54 per month to get insured.

 Professional Liability

-Also known as errors and omissions (E&O), this policy is important for anyone who provides expert advice or services to clients.
-When people depend on you for your expertise, that comes with risk.
-And if your advice turns out to be the wrong advice, you could face a lawsuit from an angry client.
+Professional liability (also known as errors and omissions or E&O) is important for anyone who provides expert advice or services to clients.
+It can be risky when people depend on your expertise.
+And you could face a lawsuit from an angry client at some point in your career.

 Professional liability insurance covers negligence, failure to deliver promised services, professional errors, and court costs (should you face a lawsuit).